London police officer gets life for abducting, killing woman

 The body of Everard, a marketing executive, was found in woodland in Ashford, Kent, about 60 miles (nearly 100 kilometers) southeast of London, a week after she went missing.
 Prosecutors said Couzens strangled her with his police belt before setting fire to the body.

-Couzens joined the Metropolitan Police in 2018 and had worked as part of a team protecting diplomatic locations in central London.
-He had worked an overnight shift at the U.S. Embassy on the day he kidnapped Everard.

-Everhard’s slaying and the officer’s arrest shocked the nation and raised questions about trust in police.
-London’s Metropolitan Police department has said it was “sickened, angered and devastated” by how one of its own was responsible for the crime.

-In the aftermath of Everard’s killing, many questioned how police vet their officers, while others criticized Scotland Yard for not doing enough to protect women and girls and tackle allegations of sexual violence.

-The case touched a nerve with women particularly because Everard was abducted while walking home along well-lit areas of Clapham and Brixton — urban, busy areas of the capital frequented by scores of women and girls every day.
+Everard’s slaying and the officer’s arrest prompted an outpouring of grief and anger across Britain, touching a nerve with women particularly because Everard was abducted while walking home along well-lit areas of Clapham and Brixton — urban, busy areas of the capital frequented by scores of women and girls every day.

-“No woman should have to fear harassment or violence.
-We will do everything possible to prevent these abhorrent crimes and keep our communities safe,” Prime Minister Boris Johnson said after Thursday’s sentencing.
+The case also raised wider questions about trust in police, with many asking how police vet their officers and others criticizing Scotland Yard for not doing enough to protect women and girls and tackle allegations of sexual violence.

+Dick attended Thursday’s sentencing hearing.
+She said outside the Central Criminal Court afterward that she recognized the case had damaged a “precious bond of trust” between the police force and the city it serves.

+“This man has brought shame on the Met.
+Speaking frankly as an organization, we have been rocked,” the chief said.

-Labour Party lawmaker Harriet Harman renewed calls for Cressida Dick, the Metropolitan Police’s first female chief, to step down to allow for the implementation of urgent reforms, including the immediate suspension of officers accused of violence against women.
+Labour Party lawmaker Harriet Harman led calls for Dick, the Metropolitan Police’s first female chief and Britain’s most senior police officer, to step down.
+She said urged the implementation of urgent reforms, including the immediate suspension of officers accused of violence against women.

 “Women need to be confident that the police are there to make them safe, not to put them at risk,” Harman wrote in a letter to Dick.
 “Women need to be able to trust the police, not to fear them.”

-Also on Thursday, the suspect in a similar, more recent murder case appeared in court accused of the “premeditated and predatory” killing of a 28-year-old school teacher in southeast London.
+Also on Thursday, the suspect in a similar, more recent slaying appeared in court accused of the “premeditated and predatory” murder of a 28-year-old school teacher in southeast London.

 Koci Selamaj, 36, is accused of attacking Sabina Nessa as she walked to meet a friend on Sept.
 17. Her body was found a day later in a local park.